I get multiple emails and messages per day asking:

 The great news: the above workout routine will work whether you’re looking to bulk up and build muscle OR if you’re trying to lose weight.

-Oh, and you’ll also need to think about macronutrient breakdowns (carbs, fats, proteins), like in our Nerd Fitness Balanced Plate:
+Oh, and you’ll also want to focus on getting in enough protein, like in our Nerd Fitness Balanced Plate:

 But you can check out our Guide to Healthy Eating for more info on that.